redhat-developer/odo/docs/proposals/odo-v3-cli.md

 ## Changes from odo v2 command perspective

 Commands can be removed from odo for now.
-Functionality of those commands won't be there for alpha1.
+Functionality of those commands won't be there in alpha1.

 - `app`
 - `config`
+- `catalog`
 - `debug`
 - `env`
 - `service`